ngosteven/sparta-test-glossary/README.md

 ### Functional tests

 ### Gherkin Syntax
 It is a Business Readable, Domain Specific Language that lets you describe software's behaviour without detailing how that behaviour is implemented.
+It bridges the gap between business and developers.
 Gherkin serves two purposes — documentation and automated tests.

 ### Hybrid
 It is an approach to Integration Testing which is a combination of Top Down and Bottom Up approaches.